JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-and-jetpack-compose.md

 [//]: # (title: Compose Multiplatform and Jetpack Compose)

 Compose Multiplatform is a cross-platform UI toolkit developed by JetBrains.
-It extends Google's [Jetpack Compose](https://developer.android.com/jetpack/compose) toolkit for Android by supporting for additional platforms.
+It extends Google's [Jetpack Compose](https://developer.android.com/jetpack/compose) toolkit for Android by supporting additional platforms.

 Compose Multiplatform makes compose APIs available from [common Kotlin code](https://kotlinlang.org/docs/multiplatform-discover-project.html#common-code), allowing you to write shared compose UI code that can run on Android, iOS, desktop, and web.